150+ Skills for a Resume: Examples for Any Job

 How can I show that I have transferable skills?

-To showcase your transferable skills on your resume, focus on how you build your resume.
-Make sure every section is created to center on the skills you already have to offer.
+To showcase your transferable skills on your resume, ensure every section is optimized to highlight the skills you already have to offer.
+Here are a few tips:

 - Choose a functional resume format.
-It focuses on your skills and downplays the lack of experience.
+It focuses on your skills and downplays any lack of experience.

 - Include your strongest job-relevant skills in your professional summary.

-- Highlight your soft skills in the skills section of your resume and include hard skills you can still use in this new position, for example, Microsoft Office, a programming language or data analysis.
+- Highlight your soft skills in the skills section of your resume and include hard skills you can still use in this new position, for example, Microsoft Office or data analysis.

-- Use job-relevant achievements in your work experience section and include numbers to highlight your strength as a candidate.
+- Feature job-relevant achievements in your work experience section and include numbers to highlight your strengths as a candidate.

 - Build a cover letter to launch your new career by expanding on your skills, willingness to learn, and how skills from a different job experience can help you excel at this role.